Navigating Sabbatical Leave: A Complete HR Guide

 1. Reintegration: Employers should consider the implications of an employee’s return from sabbatical.
 This includes the guarantee of a role on their return, though not necessarily the same job, depending on the agreement.

-2. Adjustment Period: Some employers offer a phased return or an adjustment period to help the employee reintegrate into the workplace, particularly after a lengthy sabbatical.
+2. Adjustment Period: Some employers offer a phased return to work or an adjustment period to help the employee reintegrate into the workplace, particularly after a lengthy sabbatical.

 Policy Consistency and Discrimination Laws: